-Since the launch of Full Service EDDM®, there have been quite a few questions regarding the setup of the print files.
-The USPS® requires this product to be designed a bit differently than regular print-only EDDM®, so we thought we’d try to answer a few of the most common questions.
+Since the launch of Full-Service EDDM®, there have been quite a few questions regarding how to successfully prepare your EDDM® mailer for print.
+The USPS® requires this product to be designed a bit differently than regular print-only EDDM® postcards, so we thought we’d try to answer a few of the most common questions.

 What is EDDM® Indicia?

 Let’s Talk Indicia!
 Print-only is pretty loose with the size and location of the indicia and the “local postal customer” box.
 There are basic requirements, but overall, you have some wiggle room.
 With Full-Service, the post office is giving you a postage discount because Primoprint is doing all the work for them.

 We are ensuring them that the paperwork is correct and that the EDDM® indicia placement and postal information are perfectly placed and readable.
 That is why it is so important to follow the postcard template we provide on our site.
 (EDDM® Postcrad Size templates include):